Last Updated on November 22, 2022

-Symptoms include radiating pain in the buttock, posterior thigh and lower leg.
-The pain is exacerbated with activity, prolonged sitting or walking.
+- The pain is exacerbated with activity, prolonged sitting or walking.

 A physical examination would reveal tenderness in the area of the sciatic notch.

-It is a medical imaging technique that can show the presence of irritation of the sciatic nerve at the level of the sciatic notch where the nerve passes under the piriformis muscle.
+MRI can show the presence of irritation of the sciatic nerve at the level of the sciatic notch where the nerve passes under the piriformis muscle.